AISquaredInc/aisquared/README.md

 The `aisquared.config.analytic` subpackage contains the following objects:

+- `DeployedAnalytic`
+  - The `DeployedAnalytic` class indicates the use of an analytic or lookup table from a remote resource
+- `DeployedModel`
+  - The `DeployedModel` class indicates the use of a model deployed to a remote resource
 - `LocalAnalytic`
   - The `LocalAnalytic` class indicates the use of an analytic or lookup table from a local file
 - `LocalModel`
   - The `LocalModel` class indicates the use of a model from a local file
-- `DeployedAnalytic`
-  - The `DeployedAnalytic` class indicates the use of an analytic or lookup table from a remote resource
-- `DeployedModel`
+- `OnnxModel`
-  - The `DeployedModel` class indicates the use of a model deployed to a remote resource
+  - The `OnnxModel` class indicates the use of an ONNX model locally
 - `ReverseMLWorkflow`
   - The `ReverseMLWorkflow` class indicates the use of a Reverse ML Workflow, pulling predictions from a remote source